bbalganjjm/natural_js/html/naturaljs/refr/refr0001_en_US.md

         2. Validation Rules : data-validate
         3. All component options except a and b : data-opts

-<p class="alert">Declarative options must conform exactly to the JSON standard format (ex : the key value must be enclosed in double quotes).
-If you do not adhere to the JSON standard form, the declarative options are not recognized or an error occurs.</p>
+<p class="alert">Declarative options must conform exactly to the JSON standard format(Property names must be enclosed in double quotes).
+If you do not comply with the JSON standard format, the declarative options are not recognized or an error occurs.</p>

 <div class="alert">
     Rules executed with declarative options such as data-format or data-validate are defined in an array type string and the arguments are listed in order after the rule name.